A 5-Step Strategy for Investing in Dividend Stocks

 A high-quality vase should be worth a lot of money, but if it's so fragile that the slightest touch causes it to crack, then it's likely to be in pieces and worthless by the time you get it to an auction.

 The same can be said of quality companies.
-If a company is so fragile that it breaks when the economy hits a bump in the road, its durable competitive advantages are ultimately worthless.
+If a company is so fragile that it breaks when the economy hits a bump in the road, it probably isn't the right investment for a defensive dividend investor.

-So, in addition to quality, I'm also looking for companies that are robust (or defensive) in three ways:
+So, in addition to quality, I also look for companies that are relatively defensive by asking the following questions:

-The most obvious form of defensiveness is that the company operates in a defensive market.
-In other words, it operates in a market that is relatively insensitive to economic ups and downs.
+The most obvious form of defensiveness is that the company operates in a defensive industry.
+In other words, it operates in an industry that is relatively insensitive to economic ups and downs.
 Just think how bad the economy would have to be before you stopped buying toothpaste.
 On the other hand, if there's any sign that the economy may be slowing, it's very easy to not buy a new car or a new house.

 Imagine a highly competitive, high-quality company operating in a market that is immune to economic ups and downs.
 That sounds great, but what if its core market is in long-term decline?
 Eventually, the shrinking market will cause the company to shrink, and that isn't what I'd call defensive.